 For example, if you’re approaching real estate as a purely bricks and mortar purchase that will draw you revenue, you must realise that your investment doesn’t need to be close to home.
 The overseas market has much to offer with the likes of in-demand hotel apartment complexes, offering friendly returns and rentals.

 Do your homework and learn as much as you can about Dubai’s real estate market to pick a property that fits your bill.
 Look at historical investment evidence, current trends, and projected future outlooks.

-Niche markets in growing economies are creating new property investment opportunities.
+Niche markets in growing economies are creating new.
 This can be perfect for first-time investors as cities with growth potential, still in their early stages of boom, offer lower rates and friendly payment plans.

 For example, Dubai is touted as a growing international destination for real estate investment, with many new projects, that meet the demands of international investors and first-time buyers in terms of architecture and amenities.

 If you’re considering a villa, look for one that comes with a plot title deed, allowing full ownership and flexibility on the land plot in addition to the structure built on it.

 If you are considering an apartment, it is important to be located in a freehold area, but not in a leasehold area.

 Working out the numbers comes in especially handy if you’re looking for a property with rental value.
 For starters, your expected rent (income) minus costs of maintenance, taxes, insurance, repairs, and so on (expenditure) is your cash flow.
 You want a steady, positive cash flow.